Who can become a reader?

 What are the benefits of being a reader?

 You will help in choosing a winner for a prestigious prize!
-Also, all readers have a 20% discount at our gift shop—both online (use code THANKSREADER) and at the Mark Twain House & Museum.
-All “super-reader” volunteers who read and score five books or more will be included in a drawing, with three lucky winners receiving a signed copy of the winning book and a FREE ticket to the awards dinner ($250 value).
+Also, all readers have a 20% discount at our gift shop—both online and at the Mark Twain House & Museum.
+All “super-reader” volunteers who read and score five books or more will be included in a drawing, with three lucky winners receiving a signed copy of the winning book and a FREE ticket to the award ceremony and reception.
+(A $150 value)

 Can I volunteer with my friends or family?